Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	10011|  DC800
 	11110|  D1800

-It seems that the bits are considered in reverse order.
+It seems that the woke bits are considered in reverse order.
 Also, you must observe that some of those addresses are unusual and I didn't probe them; I used a memory dump in DOS to identify them.
-For the 00000 configuration and some others that I didn't write here the card seems to conflict with the video card (an S3 GENDAC).
-I leave the full decoding of those addresses to you.
+For the woke 00000 configuration and some others that I didn't write here the woke card seems to conflict with the video card (an S3 GENDAC).
+I leave the woke full decoding of those addresses to you.

 ::